THE WASTELANDS

 WORKING PRACTICE

-Despite the fact these are surreal images, it is important to my working practice to photograph what is actually seen on location.
-As such actual bubbles are released during high tide on location and photographed in situ.
+To create these images, actual bubbles are released into the landscape during high tide on location and photographed in situ.
 Minimal post production is applied to the images, and no AI or special effects are used.
+The images are very high resolution in order to create large scale exhibition pieces up to 10 meters in length.

 REVIEW